-Lerwick harbour is Shetland's busiest port and although there is some year-to-year fluctuations in the number of visiting vessels, numbers are relatively stable with 3700 to 4100 vessels calling each year (excluding local fishing vessels), Figure 1.
+Lerwick harbour is Shetland's busiest port and 80 Shetland regional accounts although there is some year-to-year fluctuations in the number of visiting vessels, numbers are relatively stable with 3700 to 4100 vessels calling each year (excluding local fishing vessels), Figure 26.
 In contrast, the tonnage handled by the port has shown large increases, due to general cargo import and export.
-Although increases in general cargo movement has led to an overall increase in the tonnage handled by the port, oil related import and exports have declined since a peak in 1981, most likely associated with the building of the Sullom Voe Oil Terminal in the 1970s to 1980s, Figure 2 (see Productive- Oil and Gas)
+Although increases in general cargo movement has led to an overall increase in the tonnage handled by the port, oil related import and exports have declined since a peak in 1981, most likely associated with the building of the Sullom Voe Oil Terminal in the 1970s to 1980s, Figure 27 (see Productive- Oil and Gas)